kujiranodanna/IOT-House_old_pc/README.md

 ```
 2. Download the binaries from here:New Release2024.12.29
 [iot-house_old_pc.img.7z](https://pepolinux.jpn.org/iot-house_images/iot-house_old_pc.img.7z)
-3. Extract the downloaded iot-house_old_img.7z and write IOT-House_old_pc.img to the flash memory,SSD recommended
+3. Extract the downloaded iot-house_old_img.7z and write iot-house_old_pc.img to the flash memory,SSD recommended
-5. Write IOT-House_old_pc.img to flash memory with the dd command,For example
+5. Write iot-house_old_pc.img to flash memory with the dd command,For example
-- dd if=iot-house_old.img of=/dev/sdb bs=100M count=80
+- dd if=iot-house_old_pc.img of=/dev/sdb bs=100M count=80
 5. Attach it to the USB of the flash memory notebook PC and start it by turning on the power.
 - It may take about 5 minutes to start.-->It's been a long time since I've been waiting (´ω｀)
 6. When the login screen appears, user: remote, password: hand ,Log in with.